PrefectHQ/prefect-background-task-examples/tutorial/README.md

 The following example will simulate a new user signup workflow with multiple services.
 We'll run a Prefect server instance, a Prefect task server, and a FastAPI server in separate Docker containers.

-All the code files for this example live in the [`fastapi-user-signups` directory](../fastapi-user-signups).
+All the code files for this example live in the [`fastapi-user-signups` directory](./tutorial/fastapi-user-signups).
 We've defined the FastAPI server, model, and tasks in Python files.
 The Makefile and docker-compose files are used to wire everything together.

 Step 1: Upgrade Docker to the latest version, if you aren't already using it.

-Step 2: Move into the [`fastapi-user-signups` directory](../fastapi-user-signups/).
+Step 2: Move into the [`fastapi-user-signups` directory](./tutorial/fastapi-user-signups/).

 Step 3: Run `make` to build the Docker images.

-Step 4: Run `docker compose up` to fire everyting up.
+Step 4: Run `docker compose up` to fire everything up.

 The services should start and everything should run.
 If you have issues and do some troubleshooting, you can then run the following commands to try to rebuild and fire up the services.